Pursuing Next-Generation Therapies

 Advancing Options for Primary Biliary Cholangitis

 PBC is a rare, chronic, autoimmune disease that primarily affects women and can cause liver damage and possible liver failure if left untreated.
 The disease currently has no cure.
-More than half of people diagnosed with the condition are asymptomatic, but the symptoms that commonly appear — such as pruritus, or chronic skin itching — are often invisible to others, debilitating and can severely affect health-related quality of life.
-The journey to a PBC diagnosis can be long and challenging, especially when for many, there are no signs of the disease that others can see.
+More than half of people diagnosed are asymptomatic, but symptoms such as pruritus (chronic skin itching) can be invisible, debilitating and severely affect health-related quality of life.
+The journey to a PBC diagnosis can be long and challenging.

 Rheumatology